TheOdinProject/curriculum/ruby_on_rails/mailers_advanced_topics/websockets_and_actioncable.md

 ### Additional resources

 This section contains helpful links to related content.
-It isn’t required, so consider it supplemental.
+It isn't required, so consider it supplemental.

 -   It looks like this lesson doesn't have any additional resources yet.
 Help us expand this section by contributing to our curriculum.